-American Indians, Mormon pioneers, plants, animals, and many others have depended on the life-giving water found at Pipe Spring.
-Learn about pioneer and Kaibab Paiute life by exploring the museum, historic fort and cabins, garden, orchard, and Ridge Trail.
-Visit with rangers, ranch animals, and attend living history demonstrations and talks.
+Beneath vermilion cliffs, American Indians, Mormon ranchers, plants, animals, and many others have depended on the life-giving water found at the desert oasis at Pipe Spring.
+Learn about settler and Kaibab Paiute life by exploring the museum, historic fort and cabins, garden, and Ridge Trail.
+Visit with rangers and ranch animals, and attend living history demonstrations and talks.

 A Struggle for Water in the High Desert

 Redrock cliffs were once an oasis for American Indians and European settlers.
 Learn more about the people who call Pipe Spring home.

 Special Events and Hikes at Pipe Spring